 Ecomind: A One-Hour Lecture by Francis Moore Lappe

 Frances Moore Lappe, author of “Diet for a Small Planet,” argues in her latest book that people should not be pessimistic about solving the planet’s ecological problems.
-She says that getting people to think differently about their connection to the natural world and the possibilities for changing course is important.
+She says it is important to get people to think differently about their connection to the natural world and the possibilities for changing course.
 Access Here

 Home: We All Have a Date with the Planet

 We are living in exceptional times.
-Scientists tell us that we have 10 years to change how we live, and avert the depletion of natural resources and the catastrophic evolution of the Earth’s climate.
+Scientists tell us that we have ten years to change how we live and avert the depletion of natural resources and the catastrophic evolution of the Earth’s climate.
 This beautiful 90-minute documentary makes the case.
 Access Here

 Feynman on Modern Physics